Ontario's Action Plan: Responding to COVID-19

 Ontario-Canada Emergency Commercial Rent Assistance Program (OECRA)

 Partnering with the Canadian government on its Canada Emergency Commercial Rent Assistance (CECRA) program, to provide forgivable loans to eligible commercial property owners experiencing potential rent shortfalls.
-To qualify, owners are required to reduce the rent of small business tenants for April to July 2020 by at least 75% and agree to not issue any evictions for 3 months.
+To qualify, owners are required to reduce the rent of small business tenants by at least 75%, for a period of three to six months between April and September 2020.

 Ontario Together Fund

 $50 million funding to offer emergency products, services and innovative solutions to support the response to COVID-19.
 CSA Group Testing & Certification Inc. is now available to increase testing capacity and certify personal protective equipment.
 Businesses and organization can help the government by sharing:

 - Supplies of medical products.